Search our site

 Due diligence and compliance

-Through our involvement with the LUPC and other organisations, the team share and keep up-to-date with best practice to identify and assess risks within supply chains.
+Through our involvement with the LUPC and other organisations, the team share and keep up to date with best practice to identify and assess risks within supply chains.

 Our standard terms and conditions of supply and other template agreements include binding obligations to comply with the Act.